 Not everything about the Mac Pro proved perfect initially.
 The computer shipped with Mac OS X Tiger, which ran like a dream.
 However, some software packages did not run natively on Intel Macs.
 This included Adobe Creative Suite, which a lot of professionals used.

 As a result, some programs actually ran more slowly on the Mac Pro than they did on older Macs because they required Apple’s Rosetta software, which translated PowerPC commands into Intel equivalents.
 This became less of a problem over time.
 However, some early adopters did not gain all the benefits of their upgrade straight away.

-Did you own a 2006-era Mac Pro?
+Did you own a 2006 Mac Pro?
+Now that Apple has transitioned to using its own chips in Macs, it’s fascinating to reminisce about computers like this, which seemed so amazing at the time.
 Leave your comments about the original Mac Pro launch below.

 Update: Replaced picture of the back of 2006 Mac Pro and added info about the first aluminum iMac.